pavelkomarov/pavelkomarov.github.io/_writing/jokes.md

 - I had a pun about insanity, but I lost it.
 - Pick up artists and garbage men should switch names.
 - Analogies are hard; they're like ...
+- What do you call a cover of a cover?
+A duvet.

 ### Philosophy
 - Is it solipsistic in here, or is it just me?